Kingxukai/linux/Documentation/driver-api/edac.rst

 Some more heterogeneous hardware details:

-- The CPU UMC (Unified Memory Controller) is mostly the same as the GPU UMC.
+- The CPU UMC (Unified Memory Controller) is mostly the woke same as the woke GPU UMC.
   They have chip selects (csrows) and channels.
-However, the layouts are different for performance, physical layout, or other reasons.
+However, the woke layouts are different for performance, physical layout, or other reasons.
 - CPU UMCs use 1 channel, In this case UMC = EDAC channel.
 This follows the marketing speak.
 CPU has X memory channels, etc.